KenKundert/nestedtext/doc/basic_syntax.rst

 .. code-block:: nestedtext

     - value 1
-    - value 2
+    -
+        key 2a: value 2a
+        key 2b: value 2b

 A list item is introduced with a dash at the start of a line.
-The value of a list item may be a rest-of-line string, a multiline string, a list, or a dictionary.
+The value of a list item may be a rest-of-line string, a multi-line string, a list, or a dictionary.
 If it is a rest-of-line string, it contains all characters that follow the "-␣" that introduces the list item.
 For all other values, the rest of the line must be empty, with the value given on the next line, which must be further indented.

-A list is all adjacent list items at the same indentation level.
+A list value is all adjacent list items at the same indentation level.

 .. _strings: